Dananjay996/MLSmartApp/notes.md

 ##problem statement 2

-1) Upload template
+1) Upload the template
-2) Should extractt variables from the template, User shpuld be able to efine data type.
+2) Should extractt variables from the template, User should be able to define data type.
 3) Should be able to save this template with unique..
 4) Creation of a new contract user should be able to select the template from existing template
 5) form should be shown allowing the user to update all the variables